Manningcast: Curse

-The "curse" was broken in 2022, as all players that appeared on the Manningcast that season all won their next game.
-However, in 2023, the "curse" returned as all NFL players who appeared as guests, plus Golden State Warriors star Klay Thompson, saw their teams lose the next game.
-Another basketball player, Caitlin Clark, was not affected by the "curse"; her Iowa team was in the beginning of a 15-game winning streak at the time, with 14 of those wins coming after her appearance.
+The curse appeared to end in 2022 as all players who appeared on the Manningcast that season won their next game.
+However, the trend returned in 2023 with every NFL player losing afterward, as did Warriors star Klay Thompson.
+Another basketball player, Caitlin Clark, was not affected; her Iowa team was in the beginning of a 15-game winning streak at the time, with 14 of those wins coming after her appearance.